BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 _This setup may not work if you do not enter all of this mandatory information:_

 **Installation Type.** See _Appendix I_ for more on these Bitcoin installation types.
 If you're planning to get on the main Bitcoin network, you'll probably want to choose "Pruned Mainnet".
-If you're wanting to play with Bitcoin Core and learn more about how it works, you'll probably want to choose "Pruned Testnet" or "Private Regtest".
+If you're wanting to play with Bitcoin Core and learn more about how it works, you'll probably want to choose "Unpruned Testnet".

 **Short Hostname.** Pick a name for your VPS.
 For example, "mybtctest"